Investing in curiosity

 Hackathon spotlight: Wrecked cars and virtual reality

-Hackathons are an excellent way to tap into curiosity, says Dennis Janek, practice area lead on the Slalom national team.*
+Hackathons are an excellent way to tap into curiosity, says Dennis Janek, practice area lead on Slalom's cross-market team.

 His team’s shared interest in the virtual reality technology, Oculus Rift, led to a “no boundaries” hackathon with a personal insurance company.